LSU routinely mishandled sexual misconduct claims against football players, report finds

 But a practice of keeping sexual misconduct allegations within the athletic department — and away from the school’s Title IX office — violated guidelines and resulted in insufficient investigations of accusations against players, the report found.
 Other confusing and convoluted processes made it difficult for victims to understand how to make reports.

-Karen Truszkowski, a lawyer representing several women who alleged abuse at LSU, said she and her clients were “shocked and appalled at the scope of the problems identified in the report.”
+Karen Truszkowski, an attorney representing several women who alleged abuse at LSU, said she and her clients were “shocked and appalled at the scope of the problems identified in the report.”

 “Our clients are devastated to learn that the school they loved so much has not only broken their trust but hurt so many others,” she said.